dotnet/infer/userguide/FSharp Wrapper.md

 The F# wrapper is accessed by referencing the FSharpWrapper.dll and including the namespace Microsoft.ML.Probabilistic.FSharp in an F# script file, or by including references in the Solution Project of an F# program file.
 It contains the following modules, which can be accessed by calling moduleName.methodName with appropriate arguments, from an F# file.
 Alternatively use open moduleName to avoid referring to the moduleName each time a module is used.

 *   **FloatDistribution**: Provides type declarations for distributions over float-based array domains (float arrays, Vector arrays, and PositiveDefiniteMatrix arrays).
 Also provides variable types for these distribution array types which are useful for providing observed priors to your model.
 *   **IntDistribution**: Provides type declarations for distributions over integer array domains.
 Also provides variable types for these distribution array types which are useful for providing observed priors to your model.
 *   **BoolDistribution**: Provides type declarations for distributions over boolean array domains.
 Also provides variable types for these distribution array types which are useful for providing observed priors to your model.
 *   **Variable**: Provides methods for calling imperative structures such as ForEach statements, If Blocks and Switch Blocks.
 It also provides methods for creating and initialising VariableArrays.
 *   **Operators**:  Provides a set of operator overloads for the comparison operators which can be used to compare objects of type `Variable<'a> ` with `Variable<'a>` or with type 'a.
 The module name is not needed when using such operators.
 *   **Inference**: Provides methods of calling Inference methods without the need for complex explicit typing.
-*   **Factors:** Provides a mechanism for adding new Factors in F#, through a CreateDelegate method which can then be registered and used in a model.
+*   **Factors**: Provides a mechanism for adding new Factors in F#, through a CreateDelegate method which can then be registered and used in a model.
-*   Array2D: Provides a method for creating 2D .NET arrays from lists of lists
+*   **Array2D**: Provides a method for creating 2D .NET arrays from lists of lists

 #### Using the Methods in the F# Wrapper